 The effect of generational issues on Julia’s management of the department

-Though each employee seems has the skill to offer to the organization, it is not a holistic approach.
-The veterans though keen to details and hardworking are not able to communicate with the customers.
+Though each employee seems to have the skill to offer to the organization, it is not a holistic approach.
+The veterans, though keen to detail and hardworking, are not able to communicate with the customers.
 If the customer needs products that deal with technology, they may not offer appropriate answers.
 They also lack courtesy, as they show that the issues to do with technology can only be handled by the baby boomers.
 They are not ready to work extra hours.
-When they leave the job and go home, no more office work.
-In fact, they have not made any efforts to acquire necessary technology which can increase their value to the organization.
-For the technology savvy employees, they have a bias towards the customers that they serve and are more inclined to help their fellow baby boomers.
+When they leave their job and go home, there is no more office work.
+In fact, they have not made any efforts to acquire the necessary technology which can increase their value to the organization.
+Technology-savvy employees have a bias towards the customers that they serve and are more inclined to help their fellow baby boomers.
 They are impatient with customers.
 Since the customer is king, they need to be heard.
-While calling is time efficient, the baby boomers opt for text messages as this what their generation has pushed them to.
+While calling is time efficient, the baby boomers opt for text messages as this is what their generation has pushed them to.
 The above two employees will result in decreased sales.

 Improvement of customer care within the department

 Since the customer is king, their welfare should be looked into.
-This will include a variety of approaches: – conducting of customer satisfaction surveys.
+This will include a variety of approaches, such as conducting customer satisfaction surveys.
 Out of this, the organization should embark on putting up the necessary infrastructure.
-The management should positively pick any points they get from their employees to improve customer service, encouraging peer learning, regular review of the organizational policies to enhance customer service, showing every employee that they matter to the organization towards the realization of a happy customer.
-(Bonner et al. 2016)
+The management should positively pick any points they get from their employees to improve customer service, encouraging peer learning, regular review of the organizational policies to enhance customer service, and showing every employee that they matter to the organization towards the realization of a happy customer (Bonner et al. 2016).

 Generalizations by upper management about employees